- Only two men signed the Declaration of Independence on July 4th, 1776 — John Hancock and Charles Thompson

 The Affirmation of Freedom was made on July second 1776.

 The Affirmation of Independence Day was set apart by 56 men addressing the 13 areas.

 On July fourth 1776 the Presentation of Freedom was checked giving the United States independence from Incredible England.

 July fourth is Freedom Day or generally called America’s birthday in the United States.

 The first president of the US was “George Washington” was the first President of the United States.
-The “George Washington” was the commander-in-Chief of the Continental Army during the American Revolutionary War, and one of the Founding Fathers of the United States.
+“George Washington” was the commander-in-Chief of the Continental Army during the American Revolutionary War, and one of the Founding Fathers of the United States.
 He was born on “February 22, 1732, in Westmoreland County, Virginia, United States”.
-He death date was “December 14, 1799, Mount Vernon, Virginia, United States”.
-Below is the list of President’s & vice presidents of United States:
+His death date was “December 14, 1799, Mount Vernon, Virginia, United States”.
+Below is the list of Presidents & vice presidents of the United States:

 List of Presidents of United States